 If your snake is suddenly acting defensively, there are a few things you can check or improve.

 - Temps.
 A hot snake is an angry snake.
-Use a temperature reading laser gun to check the surface temperature over your hot spot or under you heat panel.
+Use a temperature reading laser gun to check the surface temperature over your hot spot or under your heat panel.
+If it’s 86 degrees, try turning it down to 82-84 degrees.

 - Security.
 Make sure your snake feels secure.
 In an open enclosure, he should have hides and deep substrate.
 If the enclosure is glass, refer to the post on Modifying a Glass Tank for a Ball Python.